Everything You Need to Know About Puppy Vaccinations

 The cost of puppy vaccinations

-In these early days, it’s best to avoid visiting areas with high-density dog populations, such as dog parks, beaches, and pet stores until your pooch is fully vaccinated.
+We understand you want to show your new puppy the world and watch them explore, but it’s important to keep them safe and confined while they build immunity.
+In these early days, it is best to avoid visiting areas with high-density dog populations, such as dog parks, beaches, and pet stores until your pooch is fully vaccinated.

 What to expect after their vaccinations